RECOMMENDING CANNABIS IN THE DISTRICT OF COLUMBIA

 Medical professionals recommending medical cannabis must be a licensed physician in good standing to practice medicine or osteopathy in the District of Columbia.
-A physician may recommend the use of medical marijuana to a qualifying patient if the physician is in a bona fide physician-patient relationship with the qualifying patient, has completed a full assessment of the patient’s medical history and current medical condition, including an in-person physical examination, performed not more than ninety (90) days prior to making the recommendation, and has resumed the responsibility for the ongoing care and treatment of the patient.
+Eligible practitioners include physicians, Naturopathic Physicians (ND) Advanced Practice Registered Nurses (APRN), physician assistants, and dentists.
+A physician may recommend the use of medical marijuana to a qualifying patient if the physician is in a bona fide physician-patient relationship with the qualifying patient, has completed a full assessment of the patient's medical history and current medical condition, including an in-person physical examination, performed not more than ninety (90) days prior to making the recommendation, and has resumed the responsibility for the ongoing care and treatment of the patient.

 Recommendations for the use of medical marijuana must be based upon the physician's assessment of the qualifying patient's medical history, current medical condition, and a review of other approved medications and treatments that might provide the qualifying patient with relief from a qualifying medical condition or the side effects of a qualifying medical treatment.
 Recommending physicians cannot be the owner, director, officer, member, incorporator, agent, or employee of a Dispensary or Cultivation Center.

 Healthcare practitioners recommending the use of medical cannabis shall maintain a record for each qualifying patient reflecting the evaluation and treatment of the patient and be kept for three (3) years after last seeing the patient or three (3) years after a minor patient reaches 18 years of age.
 The Adult Patient Application can be found here.
 The Minor Application Form can be found here.